Kumaresh1110/portfolio/README.md

 As part of a comprehensive NLP project, I led the development of an environment in Google Colab, utilizing pre-trained transformer models to process and analyze textual data.
 The project centered on building Named Entity Recognition (NER) functionality with BERT and initial explorations in answer generation with GPT-2.

 Project Highlights:

-Google Colab Setup & Environment Configuration
+Google Colab Setup & Environment Configuration:

 Installed essential libraries like transformers, torch, and datasets, preparing Colab for NLP processing.
 Integrated Google Drive for easy dataset access and streamlined data handling.

-Data Preparation & Preprocessing
+Data Preparation & Preprocessing:

 Loaded and preprocessed datasets using pandas and the datasets library, transforming raw CSV files into training-ready formats.
 Assisted in data creation by structuring and organizing AP questions for model training.

-BERT for Named Entity Recognition (NER)
+BERT for Named Entity Recognition (NER):

  Implemented pre-trained BERT tokenizer and model for token classification tasks.
  Aligned tokenized inputs with their respective labels to ensure accurate and efficient entity extraction.
  Fine-tuned the BERT model, configuring training parameters using Hugging Face's Trainer module for optimal results.

- Code Notebook Development
+ Code Notebook Development:

 Created an end-to-end Python notebook in Google Colab, automating data preprocessing and BERT fine-tuning for efficient project execution.

-Model Optimization
+Model Optimization:

 Began with GPT-2 fine-tuning for answer generation, but transitioned to BERT for more task-specific accuracy in NER, demonstrating adaptability to project requirements.

-Collaborative Efforts
+Collaborative Efforts:

 Engaged regularly with the team and professor, discussing model optimization, data creation, and overall project goals.
 Integrated feedback into the project, ensuring alignment with both academic and technical objectives.

-Key Technologies & Tools
+Key Technologies & Tools:

 Libraries: transformers, torch, datasets, pandas.